Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Wave function cloning algorithm

 There are two loops in the above procedure.
 The inner loop is guided by incrementing the threshold value $n\gets n+\Delta n$.
 In this loop, the time it takes is stochastic, manifesting the stochastic nature of FPT $t(n)$.
 In addition, the variable $\tilde{n}$ is used to emphasize its status as a stochastic variable in numerical simulations, while the threshold value $n$ serves as a parameter guiding the inner loop.
 Both the FPT $t(n)$ and $\tilde{n}$ derive their stochastic nature from the same origin.
+Since the difference in the numerical implementations of the algorithm for the FPT statistics and that for the counting statistics lies essentially in the swapped roles of time and the counting variable, the two cloning algorithms exhibits approximately the same convergence speed.

-In this paper, we only consider the case where the weight of any jump can take values $0$ and $\pm 1$.
-Consequently, the fixed step for increasing the threshold $n$ can be chosen as $\Delta n=\pm 1$.
-If the weight only takes values $0$ or $+1$, the variable $n$ is simple and increases monotonically, so $\Delta n=1$.
-In this case, the SCGF in the FPT statistics has only one branch and can be computed from Eq.~(\ref{SCGF-FPTS}), where the final threshold value $n$ takes a large positive number.
-If the weight takes $0$ and both $\pm 1$, the variable $n$ is current-like, meaning that it can increase ($\Delta n=1$) or decrease ($\Delta n=-1$).
-In this case, there are two branches of the SCGF in the FPT: $\Psi_{\pm}(\nu)$ when the final threshold value $n$ in Eq.~(\ref{SCGF-FPTS}) takes a large positive or negative number.
-It should be noted that $\tilde{n}$ is a stochastic variable, and in numerical simulations over a sufficiently long time, it can reach any integer value.
-This ensures that the inner loop of the procedure can be guided by $n\gets n\pm 1$ in both positive and negative directions.
+In this paper, we consider only the case in which the weight of any jump can be $0$ and $\pm 1$.
+Consequently, the fixed step for increasing the threshold $n$ can be $\Delta n=\pm 1$.
+If the weight is only $0$ or $+1$, the variable $n$ is simple and increases monotonically; thus $\Delta n=1$.
+In this case, the SCGF in the FPT statistics has only one branch and can be computed from Eq.~(\ref{SCGF-FPTS}), where the final threshold value $n$ is a large and positive.
+If the weight is $0$ and both $\pm 1$, the variable $n$ is current-like, that is, it can increase ($\Delta n=1$) or decrease ($\Delta n=-1$).
+In this case, there are two branches of the SCGF in the FPT: $\Psi_{\pm}(\nu)$ when the final threshold value $n$ in Eq.~(\ref{SCGF-FPTS}) is a large and positive or negative.
+Notably, $\tilde{n}$ represents a stochastic variable, and in numerical simulations over a sufficiently long time, it can have any integer value.
+This ensures that the inner loop of the procedure can be guided by $n\gets n\pm 1$ in both the positive and negative directions.